-- 2. Safety Glasses.
-Any UF-approved safety eyewear.
-Appropriate safety eyewear is available at the UF bookstore.
-By Monday of the second week, failure to bring safety eyewear to every class meeting will be an automatic ten percent deduction for the lab activity for that day. - 3.
+- 1. Safety Glasses.
+Any UF approved safety eyewear.
+Examples are available at the UF bookstore.
+Failure to bring safety eyewear will be an automatic ten percent deduction for the lab activity for that day. - 2.
+Lab Notebook.
+Quad-ruled, 80-sheet or greater, with non-removable pages is required.
+If the notebook does not come with pages already numbered, you may use a pen to number them.
+You may continue to use your lab notebook from X-Lab 1. - 3.
+Lab Coat.
+A knee-length lab coat is required for laboratory work. - 4.
 Proper Attire.
-By Tuesday of the second week, you are required to wear loose-fitting long pants and closed-toed shoes.
-You will not be allowed to participate in that day's laboratory activity if your instructor determines that your attire is unsafe. - 4.
-Lab Coat.
-Starting Tuesday of the third week, a knee-length lab coat with full-length sleeves is required for laboratory work.
-Refer to the course website for details on purchasing a lab coat.
+Beginning with the first lab, you are required to wear loose-fitting long pants and closed-toed shoes in addition to your lab coat.
+You will not be allowed to participate in that day's laboratory activity if your instructor determines that your attire is unsafe.